openstates/documentation/contributing/getting-started.rst

         $ git clone git@github.com:yourname/openstates.git
         Cloning into 'openstates'...

+Note:  Before cloning on a Windows computer, you will need to disable line-ending conversion.  ``git config --global core.autocrlf false``

 At this point you'll have a local ``openstates`` directory.
 Let's go ahead and look at it::

     $ cd openstates